-Airstream offers the most complete and explicit warranty in the industry.
 Please read the facsimile warranty carefully.
 As soon as the factory has received your signed check-out and acceptance sheet, a formal warranty is issued to you, together with an owner's identification card.
 As soon as you receive your warranty, please attach it over the facsimile for safekeeping.
-In order to qualify for service without charge under the Airstream Lifetime Warranty Program, your owner's identification card or warranty must be presented to the service representative.
+In order to qualify for service without charge under the Airstream Warranty Program, your owner's identification card or warranty must be presented to the service representative.

-The Airstream Certified Performance Check-out, or C.P.C., is an exclusive Airstream program.
+The Airstream Certified Performance Checkout, or C.P.C., is an exclusive Airstream program.
 Before leaving the factory, each and every vital part of an Airstream is tested for performance.
 Each test is signed and certified by an inspector.
 After the Airstream arrives on your dealer's lot, all of these vital parts and systems are again tested.
 When you take delivery of your new Airstream, a factory trained trailer expert personally gives you a complete check-out on the trailer.

 C.P.C. does not stop here.
-After you have traveled with your Airstream for 1000 miles (or 60 days, whichever comes first) you can make an appointment with any one of the 175 Airstream dealers or service centers for still another checkout of your trailer.
+After you have traveled with your Airstream for 1000 miles (or 60 days, whichever comes first) you can make an appointment with any one of the 175 Airstream dealers or service centers for still another check-out of your trailer.
 At that time, a specified list of performance checks on your trailer equipment will be conducted and any deficiencies you have experienced since taking delivery will be corrected.
 Give the C.P.C. card overleaf to the dealer when you take your Airstream for the 1000 mile check.

 Please contact your dealer if you need service.
-Minor service and adjustments will be done by him.
-If necessary when an appliance is affected, he may suggest one of the relevant service and repair locations where appliance warranties are handled.
-Major service under your Airstream warranty is promptly given by the nationwide network of factory trained specialists at the Airstream authorized service centers listed on pages 5 and 6 of this manual.
+Major service under your Airstream Warranty is available through our nationwide network of factory trained specialists at Airstream Certified Dealer Service Centers listed on pages 6, 7 and 8 of this manual.
 All centers operate on an appointment basis for the utmost efficiency.
 When you require service from the Airstream factory or a certified service center, please contact the service manager for an appointment, and kindly inform him if you are unable to keep the appointment date or wish to change it.